yukaitung/lgdxrobot-docs/content/cloud/getting-started/establishing-a-robot-connection.md

   cloud_client_cert:="/config/keys/My Robot.crt"
 ```

-The map parameter can be omitted because it has a default map.
+The map parameter can be omitted in simulation because it has a default map.
 {.alert .alert-info}

 ## Step 2: Check the Connection